It's Tuesday morning, and you're running on empty: no content or ideas. Stress mounts as you hastily post something online.

 Writing copy for your social posts is the fun part.
 But where to start?

 Begin writing the longer social posts first (think LinkedIn).
 Then condense that copy down for shorter posts (think Twitter).
-Tackling the longer posts first will get your creative juices flowing and give you more to work with when it comes to the shorter posts.
+Tackling the longer posts first will get your creative juices flowing and give you more to work with regarding the shorter posts.

 Start with something that will surprise, inform, or make people think.
 You may find that a line near the bottom of your post actually belongs at the top as your headline.
 You can also consider starting with a thoughtful question, story, or analogy.